Smertig/banana/master/_sources/api/tg/methods/forward_message.rst.txt

    Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

+   .. cpp:member:: optional_t<integer_t> video_start_timestamp

+   New start timestamp for the forwarded video in the message

    .. cpp:member:: optional_t<boolean_t> disable_notification

    Sends the message silently.
 Users will receive a notification with no sound.